Cadillac CT5-V vs. CT5-V Blackwing Comparison

 Magnetic Ride Control Performance Suspension | Suspension | Magnetic Ride Control Adaptive Suspension |

-78.7 cubic ft. ✓ | Max Cargo Volume | 71.4 cubic ft. |
+78.7 cubic ft. | Max Cargo Volume | 71.4 cubic ft. |

-4.3 seconds✓ | 0-60 MPH Time | 3.7 seconds |
+4.6 seconds | 0-60 MPH Time | 3.4 seconds |

 At a glance, you can view some of the key differences between these two potent luxury sedans.
 Powering the CT5-V is a standard 3.0L Twin-Turbo V6 paired to a 10-speed automatic.
 This powertrain produces an impressive 360 horsepower and 405 lb-ft of torque.
-Paired to its responsive 10-speed automatic transmission, the CT5-V can rocket from 0 to 60 MPH in just 4.3 seconds.
+Paired to its responsive 10-speed automatic transmission, the CT5-V can rocket from 0 to 60 MPH in just 4.6 seconds.
 A standard performance suspension featuring the proven Magnetic Ride Control system provides a balance of agility and comfort depending on the situation.

 Conversely, the muscular CT5-V Blackwing is powered by a bespoke 6.2L Supercharged V8 engine crafted specifically for Cadillac.
-This means that Blackwing models enjoy an astounding 668 horsepower and 659 lb-ft of torque, allowing them to accelerate from 0 to 60 in a jaw-dropping 3.7 seconds.
+This means that Blackwing models enjoy an astounding 668 horsepower and 659 lb-ft of torque, allowing them to accelerate from 0 to 60 MPH in a jaw-dropping 3.4 seconds.
 In addition to an available 10-speed automatic transmission, drivers can also opt for an exclusive 6-speed manual transmission.
 Also featuring Magnetic Ride Control, the CT5-V Blackwing also has adaptive suspension characteristics that can respond automatically to road conditions.

 Exterior Features Compared

-Exclusive exterior design elements found on Blackwing variants help distinguish it from the standard CT5-V. Examples include a rear decklid spoiler, front splitter, and gloss black rocker moldings with extensions.
+While they certainly share some similarities, the Cadillac CT5-V and CT5-V Blackwing each have an exterior look of their own.
+When viewed from the side profile, both models demonstrate a sleek, athletic stance.
+CT5-V and CT5-V Blackwing models both come standard with 19-inch alloy wheels available in painted graphite, painted bronze, and polished silver finishes.Exclusive exterior design elements found on Blackwing variants help distinguish it from the standard CT5-V. Examples include a rear decklid spoiler, front splitter, and gloss black rocker moldings with extensions.
 Both functional and stylish, upgrading to the optional Carbon-Fiber package reduces weight while adding a race-inspired look to the exterior.
 Its stylish mesh grille directs air to the main radiators, cooler, and airflow ducts.

 Interior Amenities Compared

-Both models include the standard CUE infotainment system including a 10.0-inch touchscreen with Apple CarPlay/Android Auto smartphone integration.
+While they share almost identical layouts, there are a few key distinctions between both the interiors of the Cadillac CT5-V and CT5-V Blackwing.
+Aspects of the Blackwing interior that differ from the standard CT5-V include available carbon-fiber-accented seats, Torch Red seat belts, sueded-microfiber headliner, and high-performance steering wheel with carbon-fiber trim and unique serialized VIN plate.Both models include the standard CUE infotainment system including a 10.0-inch touchscreen with Apple CarPlay/Android Auto smartphone integration.
 Blackwing models get a 12-inch diagonal HD reconfigurable instrument panel and Integrated Data Performance Recorder along with a standard Head-Up Display.